Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Augmented Lagrangian Methods

 In Table \ref{table:ALM examples}, we list out typical choices of $\IV^{-1}$ and compare TPD and ALM schemes for convex optimization problems with affine equality constraints~\eqref{eq: one-block affine equality constrained optimization system}.
-Explicit schemes only require linear SPD solvers, but the convergence rate is $\mathcal O(1-1/\kappa^2(f))$ or $\mathcal O(1-1/\kappa_A^2(f))$.
-If the proximal operator of $f$ is available and $(BB^{\top})^{-1}$ can be efficiently computed, we can apply the TPD-IMEX 1 to accelerate converge rate to $\mathcal O(1-1/\kappa(f))$.
-If some preconditioner $A^{-1}$ of $f$ is given, then the convergence rate can be accelerated to $\mathcal O(1-1/\kappa_A(f))$ using TPD-IMEX 2 scheme.
+Explicit schemes only require linear SPD solvers, but the convergence rate is $O(1-1/\kappa^2(f))$ or $O(1-1/\kappa_A^2(f))$.
+If the proximal operator of $f$ is available and $(BB^{\top})^{-1}$ can be efficiently computed, we can apply the IMEX 1 to accelerate converge rate to $ O(1-1/\kappa(f))$.
+If some preconditioner $A^{-1}$ of $f$ is given, then the convergence rate can be accelerated to $ O(1-1/\kappa_A(f))$ using TPD-IMEX 2 scheme.
 However, an inner solver to a nonlinear strongly convex optimization problem is required.
+Overall we recommend the GS-AOR methods, which enjoy a convergence rate of $(1+c/\kappa)^{-1}$ and only require linear SPD solvers.
+When $f$ is not strongly convex, we recommend to use ALM-GS-AOR which can enhance the convexity to $f_B$.

-Our analysis on ALM shows that the condition number of $f$ and Schur complemented can be simultaneously improved with a modified linear solver $(A+\beta B^\top B)^{-1}$ or a modified inner problem for $f_{\beta}$.
+Our analysis on ALM shows that the condition number of $f$ and Schur complement can be simultaneously improved with a modified linear solver $(A+\beta B^\top B)^{-1}$ or a modified inner problem for $f_{\beta}$.
 Compared with schemes without ALM, update of the dual variable in ALM is simpler and more importantly the stability is enhanced from the symmetrized transformed primal-dual flow point of view.